 Damn, I'd lost my train.

+I gave Bob the stern I'd lifted from Trent.
 "Braille, Bob, braille.
 That's the way a guy satisfies his girl."

 "Pecooliar," Bob said.
 "Plenty pecooliar."